 These nests are often found hanging in a tree or bush.
 They are large grayish carton type nests often resembling a soccer ball.
 Inside are several tiers of cells.
 Only one opening, which is located at the lower tip, is used for entry and exit.
 A hornet nest can contain several hundred hornets.

 The yellow jacket nests primarily in the ground, often started in an old mammal burrow.
-Initially, the nest is built to fill the cavity, but once established, expansion will occur.
+Initially, the nest is built to fill the cavity, but once established, an expansion will occur.
 Yellow jackets are also found nesting in wall voids, attics or crawl spaces, utilizing a hole or crack in the exterior facing of the building as an entrance.
 These nests closely resemble those of the Bald-Faced Hornet but are not always visible.
 Each nest often contains 1,000 to 5,000 yellow jackets.

 Nesting habits of the honey bee resemble that of the yellow jacket.
 Bees will enter a structure through a small opening in the exterior facing or faulty piece of flashing.
 Honey bee nests consist of many cells, not only for the production of immature bees but also for the storage of honey.
 A nest can contain as many as 20,000 to 50,000 bees.

-Carpenter Bee nests are easily distinguished from other bees because they burrow directly into wood.
+Carpenter Bee nests are easily distinguished from other bees because they burrow directly into the wood.
 They drill a perfect hole into the side of the wood, travel inward a short distance and then make a sharp turn and travel with the grain of the wood.
 Often there is some staining below the hole on the siding, which further indicates nesting.

 Why You Need Bee and Wasp Removal